 My band and I back up these moments with a passion for music influenced by Norah Jones and Ray Charles.
 We lounge in the perfectly relaxing middle ground between pop and jazz.
 It is a rainy day where the listener wraps themselves up in a blanket and sighs, "I have nothing to do today, perfect."

 I grew up in the mid-afternoon thunderstorms of Northern Virginia.
 At age 10 I unwrapped my first guitar for Christmas.
 Years later I cut my teeth in the jam bands at University of Vermont and played my first shows at the Radio Bean in Burlington.
 I blistered my fingers in the practice rooms at Berklee College of Music where I majored in music education.
-As college rolled to a close I put together a seven-piece band and released my first self-titled EP.
+As college rolled to a close I put together a band and released my first self-titled EP.
 We toured up and down the east coast and even ventured into the Midwest a few times.
 In 2015 we made the move to New York City where we are now based.